deKeijzer/KB-74-OPSCHALER/Personal_folders/Pol/Portfolio/portfolio.md

 [Week 2](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/14-9-2018.pptx) I helped with the making of the presentation.
 [Week 3](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/21-09-2018.pptx) I made and did the presentation with Daan Boesten.
 [Week 7](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/17-10-2018.pptx) Presented by Brian and me.
 [Week 10](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/9-11-2018.pptx) Presented by me, Briand made the presentation.

+## Paper contribution
+I've put a lot of work into the paper.
+I started with writing the introduction and the results.
+The results are also written by Brian.
+After this I put in over 30 hours of correcting/helping the others.

+The full paper can be read [here](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Pol/Portfolio/Images/Opschaler%20paper%20final%20version.pdf).

 ## Meeting notes
 During this minor, we often had meetings with Baldiri.
 All the meetings, except one or two where I was feeling ill, have been duely noted and organised.
 The reason being that we all could look back at our progress and appointments/deadlines we set for ourselves.
-Here is the list of all the meetings:
+I tried to maintain a vocal point in the group as far as management/appointments/etc goes.
+[Here is the list of all the meetings](https://github.com/deKeijzer/KB-74-OPSCHALER/tree/master/Personal_folders/Pol/Portfolio/Images/notes).